User-Centered Agile Development - SI 699

 Number of projects needed: 5

-In SI 699: User-Centered Agile Development, master's-level graduate students work with clients to identify potential project areas then employ user-centered Agile methodologies to conduct research and develop products, applications or services.
+In SI 699: User-Centered Agile Development, master's-level graduate students work with clients to employ user-centered Agile methodologies to conduct research, prioritize features and develop a product or application.

 - Minimum viable prototype (MVP) of an application, product or service